 The secondary ground is connected to the transformer’s core, and it is neutral.

 MOTs are a mass produced item and these days quantity is more important than quality.
 Because of this, they are designed with as little iron as possible and drawing an arc often saturates the core.
 Once a transformer is saturated it starts to draw a lot of extra amps; amps that do not make it to the secondary coil, but instead are wasted as heat.
 An MOT in saturation is likely to trip your circuit breaker and that’s no fun.
 To prevent excessive current draw MOTs are usually ballasted, and this can be accomplished a couple different ways.

-By far the simplest method is just to use a long wire wrapped around some welding rods.
-Anything greater than 50 or so turns around 25 or so rods should limit the current enough that the MOT doesn’t trip your circuit breaker, and if you like, it’s possible to use a PVC tube form to allow for removal of the welding rods.
-Less rods = Less inductance = more current.
+By far the simplest method is just to use a long wire wrapped around some steel rods.
+Anything greater than 50 or so turns around 25 or so 5mm rods should limit the current enough that the MOT doesn’t trip your circuit breaker, and if you like, it’s possible to use a PVC tube form to allow for removal of the rods.
+Less rods = less inductance = more current.

 An alternate ballasting option is to use another MOT an a series inductor.
 All you need to do is put the primaries of 2 MOTs in series, then short out the secondary of one MOT (see right).
 The one with the shorted secondary becomes a high current inductor, perfect for ballasting another MOT.
 This is the preferred method of current limiting since there isn’t much that can go wrong and not too much power is lost as heat.
 It certainly adds a lot of weight though…